Family Therapy For Substance Use Disorder Treatment

 Research shows that online family therapy can be an effective way to work through a variety of mental health conditions.
 In the online environment, a therapist can implement several family therapy techniques to engage and involve family members and provide support for the individual with SUD.

-What to expect in sessions such as family therapy
+What to expect during family therapy sessions

 After a general assessment, the therapist may formulate a treatment plan or try various strategies to build connections or to understand the family dynamics better.
 A therapist may ask the family to engage in role-playing, write letters to one another, or engage in collaborative problem-solving to help family members learn how to communicate and work with each other.
 At the end of a session, a therapist may assign homework or materials to help continue the work outside of therapy.